 Twine or string: For larger or bulky items like picture frames, wooden signs, and pillows, punch a hole in a business card and wrap a few pieces of string or twine around the item and add your business card or custom tag.

 Cut shaped cards on your Silhouette Cameo: Items like earrings, headbands, and other accessories can easily be mounted on cardstock that has your business name on it.

 Make a t-shirt, pillow, or blanket wrap: Cut a piece of cardstock or thick paper with your business name on it, long enough to go around your item.
 Wrap it around your item and secure it with tape.

 Freezer Paper or Craft Paper: In a jam for a way to package an order?
 Wrap it in white freezer paper or brown craft paper, and add a business card or custom made hang tag.

 I urge you to pick a packaging style that works well for your products and stick with it.
 Try to make the packaging across your brand consistent, meaning that you use the same color or style of packaging for all your items.
 This helps customers begin to recognize your brand and repeat customers will know what to expect the next time they order.
 Please, just please, don’t shove your products in a Walmart bag.
 If you are shipping your items, you can find a few tips in this post.

-More examples including a bag topper, a handled gift bag, and a simple lunch bag.
+Examples including a bag topper, a handled gift bag, and a simple lunch bag.

 Wondering how I did the ribbon for the image above?
 It’s so easy.
 I used printable, iron-on transfer paper and my heat press.
 I pressed each section for 30 seconds at 350 degrees, let it cool for a few minutes and peeled the transfer cold.
 I kept repeating the process until I was through the entire 7/8 inch white grosgrain spool – which took about 10 minutes.
 I love that it gives a “high end” touch for little time and money.